 CLOSED-ENDED QUESTION: “Did you like the turkey and cranberry sauce?”

 OPEN-ENDED QUESTION: “What did you think of the turkey and cranberry sauce?”

-Rephrase/Summarize: Rephrasing or summarizing information that you hear is a helpful listening tool.
-It gives you the opportunity to make sure that you understood what you were hearing, and also shows that you have been paying attention, not spacing out or formulating a response.
+Rephrasing or summarizing information that you hear is a helpful listening tool.
+It gives you the opportunity to make sure that you understood what you were hearing.
+It also shows that you have been paying attention and not simply formulating a response.
 For example, after your stepfather mentions that the book club is dwindling in numbers because folks are moving out of state, you might say “So you’re sad because your friends are moving away and you don’t have folks to share your hobbies with?”
 From there, your stepfather might agree and elaborate, or he might explain that he’s actually looking forward to vacationing in all the new cities they moved to.

-Even when we have the best intentions, some communication styles may shut down conversation rather than encouraging it.
-We find that this is frequently true for families and friends who believe that because they love and care for each other so much, that they can be more “honest” about their opinions.
-Sometimes we fall into the trap of assuming that we can mind-read and already “get” what the other person is trying to say before they’ve finished speaking.
+Even when we have the best of intentions, some communication styles may shut down conversation rather than encourage it.
+We find that this is frequently true for families and friends who believe that because they love and care for each other so much, they can use short cuts to effective communication.
+This includes the questionable assumption that they can read another’s mind or understand what the other person is trying to say before they’ve finished speaking.

 By being mindful of the following roadblocks to communication, you can spend your time connecting with your loved ones rather than soothing bruised feelings and smoothing ruffled feathers.

 When solicited, advice can be invaluable.
 However, we frequently jump to offering solutions when that’s not what the other person is seeking.
 Sometimes counseling and advising sounds like…

 “It is not as bad as you think…”

 Instead, try asking them open ended questions about their concerns, fears, or challenges.